Never Forgiveness

 • It seems probable that each salvation-exception results in the transgressor being blotted out of the Book of Life.

 • Since each grace-exception results in the loss of the covering of righteousness, it seems probable that the transgressor is not written in what would be the book of the righteous.
-Although it is not labeled in the Bible, that book of the righteous seems to be the Lamb’s Book of Life (Rev. 21:27).
+Although it is not labeled in the Bible, that book of the righteous seems to be the Lamb’s Book of Life (Rev. 21:27) which seems distinct and different from the Book of Life.

 • The Lord undoubtedly keeps excellent records of everything since we are to be held accountable for every word we speak.
-Psalm 69:27-28 strongly suggests that the book of the living (likely the Book of Life) is separate from the book of the righteous:
+Psalm 69:27-28 is strongly suggestive of the book of the living (likely the Book of Life) being separate from the book of the righteous:

 ♥ Add iniquity to their iniquity, And let them not come into Your righteousness.
 (Psalm 69:27 NKJV)

-These two verses are essentially saying the same thing.
+Also, note that these two verses are essentially saying the same thing.
+Let me demonstrate.
 Adding iniquity would cause them to be blotted out of the ‘book’ (if not forgiven) (see Exodus 32:31-33).
 To keep them out of where only the righteous can go (New Jerusalem), don’t write them in the book of the righteous.
+Psalm 69:28 is simply a restating of Psalm 69:27!

-• If you don’t use e‑Sword, I recommend it.
-It is a fantastic tool.
+• I recommend e‑Sword.
 Its search capability is indispensable.
-The base application is *Free* and many additions to it are also *Free*.
-Most of the other additions to it are very affordable.
+The base application is *Free* and many additions to it are also *Free* or very affordable.

 Scroll to Top